 The statute is a result of the passage of the Automobile Insurance Cost Reduction Act (AICRA), and one alternative provided to the “basic” tort option under the law is the “no limitation on lawsuit” option.
 This option, which authorizes noneconomic injury claims for all injuries, is only available if an automobile involved in the accident is covered by a personal injury protection (PIP) or medical expense benefits policy.

 Establishing That a Car or Truck Accident Victim Suffered a Permanent Injury

 Many New Jersey car, truck and motorcycle accident victims are faced with the legal challenge of proving that their injuries are permanent in order to receive compensation for all the harm they suffered.
-Payments for lost income, medical expenses and property damage may fall far short of the harm suffered by a person who can no longer live life as before due to spinal trauma or a whiplash injury.
+Payments for lost income, medical expenses, and property damage may fall far short of the harm suffered by a person who can no longer live life as they once did, due to spinal trauma or a whiplash injury.

 The importance of working with an experienced New Jersey personal injury lawyer in such cases is clear.
 One crucial strategy is to ensure that a client’s medical condition receives expert medical attention, and all effects of the accident are fully documented.
 Just as important, a thorough review of the evidence can lead to identification of other potentially liable parties such as defective automobile part manufacturers not subject to verbal threshold limitations.

 A car accident lawyer can also make arguments based on the statutory language contained in AICRA, including:

 - The plain meaning of the statute requires compensation for auto crash injuries that do not heal sufficiently to allow a return to normal function

 - The statute permits compensation for soft tissue injuries that cause permanent loss of normal function to an injured body part

 - The intent of New Jersey lawmakers in passing AICRA was to lower insurance costs while still guaranteeing compensation for injuries that do not heal